A Letter from Our Leaders

 Because the RISE program requires scheduled meetings, follow-up, and classroom enhancements, participation in the program is incredibly time-intensive, meaning only a select number of specific child care programs are able to participate each year.

-Participating Programs from 2016 to 2024
+Participating Programs from 2016 to 2025

-RISE Program Participant
+RISE Program Participants

 The goal of the Infant Toddler Program is to increase the quality of child care available to infants and toddlers.
 The program is designed to assist classrooms in surpassing the Alabama Department of Human Resources (DHR) Child Care Licensing and Performance Standards and to encourage directors to operate their program consistent with best practices.